S4AI-CornellTech/Hermes/README.md

 ---

 ## Hardware Profiling
 This section is dedicated to measuring and profiling the retrieval latency performance of Hermes.
 Detailed instructions and scripts will be provided to help you analyze and optimize the system's latency.
+If you don't want to profile your own data please see our profiled power and latency on various models and index sizes on different hardware at this website: [Website]

 ### Latency